adiabatic/king-kong/README.markdown

 1. Run setup.exe.

 Some people have reported that [MSKLC][]-generated setup files don’t work in some versions of Windows 8.
 It works fine on my machine (64-bit on x64).

+## Usage Instructions (Windows)

+To toggle between your normal layout and King Kong, press Ctrl-Shift.
+In Windows 8.1 on my machine, “ENG US” will be displayed on the Taskbar when QWERTY is being used, and just “ENG” will be displayed when King Kong is enabled.

 ## Reinstallation Instructions (Windows)